Workshop Day 2

 A few artists wanted to add more photos that represented Munich and laid photos on top of other photos without taking the step to discard someone else’s choice hidden below.
 I thought that was funny.
 The new photos chosen were interesting but still did not add a stronger Munich context to the book.
 After yesterday’s selection process, I was over the idea of having this book represent Munich in a concrete way.
 I decided that this book represented the weekend process of creation and collaboration among artists in Munich and the melding of 12 people into three booklets.
 This decision freed me up to just have lots of fun playing with photographs.

-After we signalled that we were done messing with the layout, the Belgrade Raw team took a look and did their jazzy thing creating the composition below.
+After we signaled that we were done messing with the layout, the Belgrade Raw team took a look and did their jazzy thing creating the composition below.

 After the Belgrade Raw team moved photos around, we questioned the changes and then approved the final three posters.